-At 11:00 a.m. on Tuesday, August 12, Secretary of State's office (SOS) draws each letter of the alphabet at random and compiles a randomized alphabet.
+At 11:00 a.m. on the 82nd day before each election, the Secretary of State's office (SOS) draws each letter of the alphabet at random and compiles a randomized alphabet.
 This then becomes the order for all contests except those for multi-county state legislative districts.
 For those districts the local elections official conducts a random alphabet drawing.
 These drawings are open for public observation.